LingeswaranR-22/SmartTrafficPipeline/README.md

 ## 📦 Dependencies

-PyDrive
+- PyDrive

-matplotlib
+- matplotlib

-requests
+- requests

-smtplib (built-in)
+- smtplib (built-in)

 ## 📜 License
 This project is licensed under the MIT License.

-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for more details.

 ## 👤 Author
 Lingeswaran R

-Data Engineer
+Detail-oriented data engineer focused on building reproducible, automated analytics pipelines.